KaiHsiangHu/iNEXT.IE/README.md

 ## How to cite

-If you publish your work based on results from `qIE` package, you should make references to the following methodology paper and the package:
+If you publish your work based on results from `iNEXT.IE` package, you should make references to the following methodology paper and the
+package:

 -   Hu, K.-H. and Chao, A. (2025).
 The iNEXT.IE package: INterpolation
     and EXTrapolation for Inter-specific Encounter.
 R package available